thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

     person.replaceNameAttr('Stewie Griffin'); // This triggers a change and will alert()
 {% endhighlight %}

-p.
 So we can bind the a change listener to individual attributes or if we like simply '_this.bind("change", function(){});_' to listen for changes to all attributes of the model.

-h4.
-Fetching, Saving and Destroying
+## Fetching, Saving and Destroying

-p.
 Models actually have to be a part of a collection for requests to the server to work by default.
 This tutorial is more of a focus on individual models.
 Check back soon for a tutorial on collection implementation.

-h4.
-Tips and Tricks
+### Tips and Tricks

-p. *Get all the current attributes*
+_Get all the current attributes_

 {% highlight javascript %}